 Specialisations and electives

 You’ll develop strategies to solve present day issues in industry, as well as skills in knowledge representation, automated planning, robots and robotics, intelligent agents, reasoning under uncertainty, bio-inspired optimisation, and machine learning.

 Cloud computing allows computing tasks (running applications, storing data, etc.) to be carried out remotely.

-You’ll explore solutions and learn design principles for building large network-based systems across geographically distributed infrastructure.
+You’ll explore solutions and learn design principles for building large, secure and efficient network-based systems across geographically distributed infrastructure.

-The profusion of data produced from digital sources is causing a global information overload.
+The proliferation of data produced from digital sources is causing a global information overload.
 We are struggling to keep up with the demand to efficiently represent, store and manipulate this data.

 Big data analysis develops insights that can tackle real world challenges, such as healthcare delivery or combating crime.

-Mobile technologies are driving advances in communications, finance, and information exchange and sharing.
-We're still discovering the potential for this technology and the demand for skill sets in this area will grow.
+Mobile technologies are driving advances in communications, finance, information exchange and sharing.
+We're still discovering the potential for this technology and the demand for skills in this area are growing.

 Vast amounts of confidential information is collected, processed, and stored on computers and database systems.
 The security of this data has become vitally important.